 I work best at the intersection of technical depth and human clarity.
 The most elegant products aren't the ones with the most features: they're the ones where every complexity has been absorbed so the user doesn't have to think about it.

-I'm exploring Product Management and Data Science roles in San Francisco, Austin, and New York.
+I'm exploring PM and Data Analyst roles in San Francisco Bay Area, Austin, and New York.
 If something here resonates, I'd love to hear from you.